Gabatrix: the Violet Wave

 Javier himself even already knew that the answer was obvious.
 Most officers were generally too green not to see the reason.

 “While that might seem like a reasonable idea,” the commander answered.
 “If we open a jump gate too close to the attacking fleet, the Shal’rein will simply turn their guns at the opening gates.
 Our fleets would get devastated before they could even fly through it.
-We also have to be careful not to be too close to the star.
-The enemy fleet is close to the intense heat.
-Itrean ships can handle the heat a little bit better than ours.”
+Besides, our defense fleet can still engage and destroy them at a distance.”

-“Probably just another scout fleet trying to test our defenses,” a random officer noted under his breath.
-“Now, its Aphadus’s turn to repel one.”
+“It’s just another scouting fleet trying to test out UHN defenses,” a random officer noted under his breath.
+“Now, it’s Aphadus’s turn to repel one.”

-Javier had to admit, the Shal’rein did a reasonable maneuver.
-They used the star to hide their approach and then come out of cover to meet the UHN defense fleet.
-Some things began to bother him though on the tactics being used.
+Javier had to admit that the Shal’rein had done a reasonable maneuver.
+They used the moon to hide their approach and then come out of cover to meet the UHN defense fleet.
+However, some things began to bother him with the tactics being used.
 It was a funny feeling, but he decided to keep it under wraps.
 The chain of command knew what they were doing, and even with the possibility of the Shal’rein shelling Aphadus, they would only get so far.
 The attacking fleet was at a disadvantage.
 Scouting fleets were still a possibility even this far into the war.

 “If there are no further questions, then dismissed,” the commander informed everyone.

 It was like being told that metal rain was about to be dropped on everyone’s heads.
 The reactions were noticeable.
 Some believed it, and others felt like nothing was going to happen.
-These events did occur in the last several months.
+Javier remembered the events of the last year.
 Occasionally, the attacking Itrean clan would get off a few shots onto the surface before the scouting fleet would get destroyed.
 The chances of getting hit by one of these shells were small.
-Deaths did occur from it, but again the possibility was very low.
-Most of the actions seemed to be a way of demonstrating a form of physiological warfare onto the population.
+Deaths could occur from it, but again, the possibility was very low.
+Most of the actions seemed to demonstrate a form of physiological warfare on the population.
 Enemy missiles could be shot down, but railgun fire could not.

 The officers and chiefs began to leave the room quickly.
 Some were more in a hurry than others.
-Javier did know that railgun fire would most likely target the place of most importance, and that was the base.
-The very room could get pummeled from a hypervelocity round.
+Javier knew that railgun fire would most likely target the place of most importance, which was the base.
+A hypervelocity round could pummel the very room.

 “Relax, man,” Cason told Javier.
 “You look jumpier than you should.”

-Cason seemed very relaxed that it even bugged Javier.
+Cason seemed so calm that it even bugged Javier.
 “How could you be so relaxed about all this?
 The Shal’rein might start shooting us.”

-“I agree it is bad but, I know we will be fine,” Cason said with a shrug.
+“I agree it’s bad, but I know we’ll be fine,” Cason said with a shrug.
 “Besides, it’s my turn to be relaxed about everything.
-You are happy and cheerful when things are calm.
-I am all gloomy and shit in return.
-The action is where I am at.
+You’re happy and cheerful when things are calm.
+I’m all gloomy and shit in return.
+The action is where I’m at.
 Let them bring the rain.
 I got an umbrella.”

 “To stop hypervelocity rounds?”
 Javier asked him with shock in his face.